Coder-RD/SQL-Challenge/README.md

 The result is rounded to the required number of decimal places.

-This challenge provides practice in combining **aggregate functions, filtering, subqueries, and related column retrieval** from the `STATION` table.

 ### 🧠 Problem-Solving Approach

 1. Filter the `STATION` table using the required `LAT_N` condition.